Skip to content

 1. Open CodeFlicker Settings

-2. Open Rules Settings
+2. Navigate to Rules Settings